 A study to compare contact lens designs6**

-A recent paper presented at BCLA 2021 sought to determine if wearing spherical or aspherical lens designs impacted AMF and patient-reported symptoms of eye fatigue or strain related to digital device use.
+A paper presented at BCLA 2021 sought to determine if wearing spherical or aspherical lens designs impacted AMF and patient-reported symptoms of eye fatigue or strain related to digital device use.
 This prospective, cross-over, subject-masked evaluation included 24 individuals aged 20 to 35 who used digital devices for four or more hours per day and currently wore soft contact lenses with sphere range +3.00 to -6.00DS; <0.75DC.
-This was a cross-over study where participants were assigned to two equal groups, then fitted with either Biofinity or Energys for two weeks, followed by a switch to the other lens for two weeks.
+This was a cross-over study where participants were assigned to two equal groups, then fitted with either Biofinity or Biofinity Energys for two weeks, followed by a switch to the other lens for two weeks.
 Evaluations included baseline measures of accommodative functions, the performance of both contact lenses on the last day of wear, and patient-reported changes in symptoms of digital eye strain.

 Aspherical lens design can improve AMF response6*